Lumbridge/SCCT-Maps/community/README.md

 # Community map pack

 All 56 maps from the community map pack, one folder per map with the files it needs and a SHA-256 manifest.
-These are the original compiled maps; there are no editable (`MapsEd`) versions here — see the [recovered maps](../recovered) for those.
+These are the original compiled maps; there are no editable (`MapsEd`) versions here.
+See the [recovered maps](../recovered) for those.

 ## Install